 Having a work experience gives you the opportunity to access your abilities and limitations.
 You would then be able to take better steps in preparation for the future.

 If you were working for pay, you would be able to pay your bills, save for your future, or even start a business.

 You don’t expect a web developer who has had 10-40 projects to his name to charge lower than a programmer who is just starting up in that field.

 Messi is highly valued because he did not start playing soccer today.
 His output on the field over the years has been extraordinary.
 This raised his value in the market.

-Work experience is another form of personal development or self-improvement, as you learn new skills or improve on old ones.
+Work experience is another form of personal development or self-improvement, whereby you learn new skills and improve on old ones.